Do you have an excuse for NOT doing something that could actually benefit you?

 I believe most people have… including me.
 For example.
 I know if I go to the gym, I feel good (and maybe even look better) I also know if I don’t go, I feel like a slob!
 So why don’t I go?

-Why is it sometime I don’t go for weeks?
+Why is it sometimes I don’t go for weeks?
 Why is it I barely walk 500 yards during those weeks?
 The answer is actually really very simple.
 My habitual weakness is my ongoing behavior or … My propensity praxis.

 Praxis:.
 Habitual behavior Propensity:.
 Weakness Or … Maybe this is an excuse?… Anyway … You know breakfast time.
-OK I admit I love at least 4 huge self cut slabs of toast dripping with honey.
+OK, I admit I love at least 4 huge self cut slabs of toast dripping with honey.
 This is a habitual behavior of mine for at least 30 years minimum!
 I wake up, go downstairs, pull out a loaf of bread and cut 4 slices at least an inch thick.
 About 30 minutes later I feel like a slug!
 Yet my habit stops me from restraining myself to the power of hot toasted bread and inch thick dripping in honey.

 Now and then I go through fitness periods where I will get up, go downstairs and eat, fresh fruit, drink green tea, go for a walk and frankly for the next few hours, I feel amazing.
 And I even manage to keep it up for a period of time until… Praxis Propensity comes back and bites me on the backside!
 Back to toast and sluggish!